Graduation procedures for Friday, May 12:

 When the presentation of candidates for degrees, diplomas, and certificates begins, a college official will lead graduates to the stage one row at a time.

 Your name will be read by Dr. Pat Huber, vice president for instruction and student services, from the name card you hand her.
-When you approach the stage, Dr. Jack Lewis, NRCC president, will hand you your degree cover and shake your hand.
+When you approach the stage, Dr. Charlie White, NRCC interim president, will hand you your degree cover and shake your hand.
 Then you will walk across the stage and return to your seat.
 College officials will lead you out at the end of the ceremony.

 After the ceremony, a reception in your honor will be held in the T. J. Anderson Student Lounge in Martin Hall with music provided by The Old Pros Big Band of New River Community College.
 Free digital snapshots and refreshments will be available.
 Please invite your family and friends to attend the reception with you.